Satyamsinghh76/SpendSense/README.md

 ## Frequency Calculation

 - **Daily**: Adds 1 day to the current date
+- **Weekly**: Adds 7 days to the current date
+- **Monthly**: Adds 1 month to the current date
+- **Yearly**: Adds 1 year to the current date

 ## Error Handling

 - Comprehensive error handling for all API endpoints
+- Graceful handling of cron job failures
+- Detailed logging for debugging
+- Validation for all input data

 ## Security Features

 - JWT authentication for all protected routes
+- Input validation and sanitization
+- CORS configuration
+- Environment variable protection

 ## Development

 ### Running Tests